 - Label the subject's name on the sample tubes or specimen containers. - Mix the sample tubes containing additives well before packaging. - Fill in the SFN 60456 form. - Package all the specimen containers in a zip lock type plastic bag, heat seal bag or other sealable, leak resistant packaging in a manner that will prevent leakage or spills.
 Do not put form SFN 60456 within this bag. - If the evidence is to be mailed to the laboratory, pack the plastic bag containing the specimens in a protective container such as a cardboard box.
 Place form SFN60456 within the protective container or cardboard box.
 Seal the protective container or cardboard box with tamper resistant tape.
-Initial and date the tamper resistant tape. - All containers with evidence containing biological fluids MUST be clearly labeled as containing biohazardous material. - If possible, refrigerate the evidence if it will not be immediately mailed or hand delivered to the laboratory.
+Initial and date the tamper resistant tape. - All containers with evidence containing biological fluids must be clearly labeled as containing biohazardous material.

-Evidence Submission Guidelines Laboratory Unit: Evidence Approved By: Laboratory Director
+Evidence Submission Guidelines

+Laboratory Unit: Evidence

+Approved By: Laboratory Director